 Applications are invited for up to 130 CUD scholarships for participation into the masters and 67 scholarships for participation into the training programmes in Belgium.
 Candidates must have a good knowledge of written and spoken French; for programmes organised in another language, good knowledge, in writing and speaking, of this language, is required.
-Moreover, the candidate will be asked to commit himself to study French in order to be able to participate in daily life in Belgium.
-Application deadline is 11 February 2015 at the latest.
+Application deadline is 10 February 2016.

 Course Level: Scholarships are available for pursuing masters and training programmes in Belgium.